hugo-sebastiao/hugo-sebastiao.github.io/mds/optical_tweezers.md

 This process continues until all required laser paths contain droplets.
 The system also ensures that only droplets above a **user-defined minimum radius** are selected.

+This routine formed the core experimental control loop of the platform, linking computer vision output to automated motor positioning and trap loading.

 ---

 ### Measurement Workflows